meirelop/TechInterviewPreparation/Data Engineering/Databases.md

 ## Partition Tolerance

 This condition states that the system continues to run, despite the number of messages being delayed by the network between nodes.
 A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
 Data records are sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.
 When dealing with modern distributed systems, **Partition Tolerance is not an option.
 It’s a necessity.
 Hence, we have to trade between Consistency and Availability.**

+## Consistency

+This condition states that all nodes see the same data at the same time.
+Simply put, performing a read operation will return the value of the most recent write operation causing all nodes to return the same data.
+A system has consistency if a transaction starts with the system in a consistent state, and ends with the system in a consistent state.
+In this model, a system can (and does) shift into an inconsistent state during a transaction, but the entire transaction gets rolled back if there is an error during any stage in the process.